astral-sh/rye/notes/metasrv.md

 package very uploaded to PyPI.
 Yet this is still in some sense the canonical way to install packages.
 If you for instance use `Rye` today you configure the index by pointing to that URL.

-With the use of a **meta server**, one would instead point it to a meta server instead.
+With the use of a **meta server**, one would instead point it to a meta server.
 So for instance the meta server for `pypi.org` could be hosted at a different URL, say `https://meta.pypi.org/`.
 That meta server URL fully replaces the existing index URL.
 Each meta server is supposed to target a single index only.
 A package manager _only_ interfaces with the meta server and it's the meta